chipslimited/coinio/README.md

 ```bash
 ./build.sh <architecture> <optional mode>
 ```
-Clone CPS repository recursively as below and run build.sh located in root `cps` folder.
+Clone this repository recursively as below and run build.sh located in root `cps` folder.

 <a name="autoubuntu"></a>
 #### Clean install Ubuntu 16.10